LTSMP

 (Long-Term Stormwater Maintenance Agreement)

-A LTSMP (Long-Term Stormwater Management Plan) is a post-construction agreement that is designed to provide long-term, effective stormwater management.
+A LTSWMP (Long-Term Stormwater Management Plan) is a post-construction agreement that is designed to provide long-term, effective stormwater management for properties built after 2011.
 It ensures that stormwater infrastructure is maintained and operated in accordance with regulatory requirements and best management practices.
 It also provides ongoing monitoring and inspection of stormwater systems to ensure proper functioning.

 What is a LTSMP?

-Completing and submitting a Utah Long-Term Stormwater Management Plan (LTSWMP) is being enforced more and more by the EPA, Utah State, and local Utah cities.
+Completing and submitting a Utah Long-Term Stormwater Management Plan (LTSWMP) is being enforced more and more by the EPA, the State of Utah, and local Utah cities.

-The LTSWMP is a plan that details long-term stormwater controls and what inspections and maintenance are required after construction is complete and must be recorded at the County and maintained by the property owner.
+The LTSWMP is a plan that details long-term stormwater controls and what inspections and maintenance items are required after construction is complete.

 Among a variety of items, these might include the inspection and maintenance of:

-The LTSWMP is recorded with the County and will be the responsibility of the property owner for the life of the property, even when it was provided by the initial developer or builder.
+The LTSWMP is required to be recorded with the County and is the responsibility of the property owner for the life of the property, even when it was originated by the initial developer or builder.

-If the City or State is requiring a LTSWMP, Accena SWPPP Services can make this a quick, easy, and painless process.
+When the City or State requires a LTSWMP, Accena SWPPP Services will make this a quick, easy, and painless process.

 It's simple.
 Fill out the form above and we'll get started on your plan right away.